Blendify/blender-manual/blender_docs/manual/modeling/metas/structure.rst

 Blender has five types of metas, each determined by its underlying (or directing) structure.

-In *Edit* mode, you can change this structure, either using the relevant buttons in the *Active Element* panel, or the selector in the *Transform* panel in the sidebar region.
+In Edit Mode, you can change this structure, either using the relevant buttons in the *Active Element* panel, or the selector in the *Transform* panel in the Sidebar region.
 Depending on the structure, you might have additional parameters, located in both *Transform* panel and *Active Element* panel.